arin-ray/Allio/README.md

 # Allio, an All-In-One Bot

-Allio is a bot that CAN do anything, all it needs for you is to write a module command in the form of a node.js module.
+Allio is a bot that CAN do anything, it just needs your help!
+Instead of creating a separate bot for every micro task, all of your bot commands can live inside Allio.
+Simply create your bot logic in the form of a node.js module and insert it into Allio's exisiting directory of commands.

 ## Run Allio locally